 Violation of Law and Becker Action

-2. Becker proceedings may be instituted against a student charged with violation of a federal, state or local law that is also a violation of the Student Code of Conduct (for example, if both violations result from the same factual situation), without regard to the pendency of civil litigation or criminal arrest and prosecution.
-Proceedings under this Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus.
+- Becker proceedings may be instituted against a student charged with violation of a federal, state or local law that is also a violation of the Code of Conduct without regard to the pendency of civil litigation or criminal arrest and prosecution.
+Proceedings under this Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings.

-3. When a student is charged by federal, state or local authorities with a violation of law, the Becker judicial advisor may, at his/her discretion, request or agree to special consideration for that individual because of his/her status as a student.
-If the alleged offense is also the subject of proceeding before a judicial advisor under the Student Code of Conduct, however, the Becker judicial advisor may advise off-campus authorities of the existence of the Student Code of Conduct and of how such matters will be handled internally with the Becker community.
-Becker will cooperate fully with law enforcement and other agencies in enforcing criminal law on Becker property and in the conditions imposed by criminal courts for rehabilitation of student violators.
-Individual student or instructors, acting in their personal capacities, remain free to interact with a governmental representative or law enforcement official as they deem appropriate.
+- If the alleged offense is also the subject of proceeding before a judicial body under the Code of Conduct, however, the Becker may advise off-site authorities of the existence of the Code of Conduct and of how such matters will be handled internally with the Becker community.
+Becker will cooperate fully with law enforcement and other agencies in enforcing criminal law on Becker property and in the conditions imposed by criminal courts for rehabilitation of violators.
+Individual students, staff or instructors, acting in their personal capacities, remain free to interact with a governmental representative or law enforcement official as they deem appropriate.

 Article IV: Judicial Policies